Initiatives Grants

 Behavioral Health Initiative Grants

-- $51,000 to increase a sense of belonging and build resilience among gender diverse community members by utilizing a three pronged approach: support groups, community-building events, and professional development for providers as well as financial support for under/uninsured individuals.
+- $61,000 to increase a sense of belonging and build resilience among gender diverse community members by utilizing a three pronged approach: support groups, community-building events, and professional development for providers as well as financial support for under/uninsured individuals.
 This work shifts mental models about gender diverse individuals by reducing discrimination and creating a more accepting and inclusive community.
-Grantee: JH Gender Diversity Project in partnership with 10+ nonprofit and business partners
+Grantee: Gender Diversity Wyoming, in partnership with 10+ nonprofit and business partners

 Education & Families Initiative Grants